 At Corpus we have a long tradition of accepting undergraduates from across the world, and are proud of our diverse student body.
-We are one of the smaller colleges, so international students usually find it easy to settle in and make friends here – a crucial part of helping you adjust to UK life.
+We welcome applicants from different educational systems, and have experience in assessing international students from around the world.
+Being one of the smaller colleges, international students usually find it easy to settle in and make friends here – a crucial part of helping you adjust to UK life.

 Funding for international students

 Funding is limited but Cambridge University does offer some full scholarships for students from particular countries, and some part-scholarships funded by the Cambridge Trust.
 Students who have been made an offer can apply for these.

 If you get a Cambridge Trust award but still have a small shortfall in the funds you need, Corpus may be able to help with an additional scholarship of up to £4000 per year depending on your circumstances.

 In addition, Corpus has the scholarships listed below: